ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 cd examples/large-generated-project/
 ```

-> Note: we invite you to run `./gradlew generateIcons --scan` if you want more in depth details about the execution time
+> Note: we invite you to use `--scan` flag when running the `generateIcons` task if you want more in depth details about
-> breakdown
+> the execution time breakdown and some other metrics

 ### Run 1: the `intellij-community`-like repository